mrrogercampbell/js-classes/README.md

 // output: The Pokemon attacks with pounce and does 5hp of damage

 eat('Oran')
-// output: The Pokemon eats a Oran berry and gains 10hp!
+// output: The Pokemon eats an Oran berry and gains 10hp!

 sayHello('Gengar')
 // output: Gengar!, Gengar!, Gengar!
 ```

 Our code above works and its pretty clean.
 But lets say we have a database with over 200 Pokemon and we need to be able to have them all battle at one.
 Do we really want to write out all that code for each Pokemon?
 Heck No!